idfive/Developer-Documentation/docs/general/ticketing/tasking.md

 ##### Minimum tasking template

 - Subject: Either subject line of email or ticket title.
-If email, moe info needs to be added to aid with search days/weeks/months down the line, if needed.
+If email, more info needs to be added to aid with search days/weeks/months down the line, if needed.
 - **Client**: What client is this for.
 - **Billing code**: The billing code(s) you wish this billed to.
 - **Access**: Specific to DEV.
 Where the codebase/etc lives, if team member is unfamiliar or this is yet to be documented/etc.